-If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and Projects with less than 25 percent of the units assisted will be rated higher than projects with 25 percent of the units assisted will be fated higher that projects with 25 percent of the units assisted.
-In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, the PHA will rate partially assisted projects on the percent of units assisted.
-Projects with the lowest percent of assisted units will receive the highest score.
+If applicable, the extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and In order to promote partially assisted projects, projects where less than 25 percent of the units will be assisted will be rated higher than projects where 25 percent or more of the units will be assisted.
+In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, the PHA will rate partially assisted projects on the percentage of units assisted.
+Projects with the lowest percentage of assisted units will receive the highest score.